 All my life I’ve been somewhat different from the vast majority of those around me, and I say this without complacency: it’s a burden I wouldn’t wish on anyone.
 Living like this is exhausting, and yet it’s also true that I couldn’t even if I wanted to conform to common thinking, mainly because I find no reassurance in alignment.

 I’ve often wondered why art must always be percolated by suffering, and I’ve deluded myself into thinking that I could somehow make art that sprang from (and therefore somehow incited) serenity, peace, joy.
 A couple of days ago I was reading a passage from an old book by Jodorowski, Psychomagia, in which he explained how important it was to be able to find within himself an impersonal space from which he could prescribe psychomagic acts directly from his unconscious, in connection with the unconscious of the person who consulted him.

-I quote: “(…) when I prescribe an act, when I play my role as a psycho-magician and fall into a trance or self-hypnosis – call it what you want – it is not my little self who speaks.
-I have the feeling that what I’m going to say it comes from deep places.”
+I quote: “(…) when I prescribe an act, when I play my role as a psychomagician and fall into trance or self-hypnosis – call it what you will – it is not my little self that is speaking.
+I have the feeling that what I am about to say springs from deep places.”

-Because the difference between heaven and hell is when you get to the end of your life and looking back you can say I did everything I could to make my life make sense, I kicked and fought, I screamed and cried, I helped, loved, scattered ideals, welcomed, rejoiced and suffered like a dog.
+Because the difference between heaven and hell is when you get to the end of your life and looking back you can say I did everything I could do to make my life make sense, I kicked and fought, I screamed and cried, I helped, loved, spread ideals, welcomed, rejoiced and suffered like a dog.
 In a word, lived.